Graduate Research Grants

 USE OF RESEARCH GRANTS

 Sigma Delta Pi research grants MUST be used solely for the purposes stated in the awardee’s original application (e.g., for research ABROAD in Spain, Spanish America or another region outside the U.S. where Spanish is spoken, exact location[s], length of time specified, etc.) and for research purposes only.
 Permission will not be granted to alter the originally proposed research plan.
 Sigma Delta Pi’s research grants are non-transferable.
-Each awardee will receive half of the amount of his/her grant prior to his/her research trip, and the remaining half at the completion of their trip and after his/her photo and essay have been submitted (see below).
-Grants may not be used for any compensation related to the proposed research travel; this incudes paying research participants.
+Each awardee will receive half of the amount of their grant prior to their research trip, and the remaining half at the completion of their trip and after satisfying the requirements stipulated under “RESPONSIBILITIES OF WINNERS”.
+Grants may not be used for any compensation related to the proposed research travel; this includes paying research participants.

 RESPONSIBILITIES OF WINNERS